ocaml/v2.ocaml.org/site/learn/tutorials/stream_expressions.md

 simplifying many common stream-oriented tasks.

 ## Interactive Use
-To enable stream expression support in the toplevel, you can type the
+To enable stream expression support in the [interactive toplevel](basics.html), you can type the
 following:

 ```ocamltop